ClickCease

 Step 2: Decide Your Selling Strategy

-There are three main selling strategies: sell your house exactly as it is, make some strategic improvements, or focus on quick cosmetic fixes.
+There are three main selling strategies: sell your house exactly as it is, make strategic improvements, or focus on quick cosmetic fixes.

 Your choice depends on how much time and money you want to invest before listing.